leonid-06/Game2048/README.md

-# 2048 Game in JavaFX
+# 2048 Game in Java Swing

 Welcome!
-This project is an implementation of the popular 2048 game using JavaFX
+This project is an implementation of the popular 2048 game

 ## Game Screenshots